Chronic Low Back Pain Exercises

 Stage 2: Flexibility Exercises

-Flexibility exercises are for once you are feeling better.
+Flexibility exercises are for once you are feeling better and/or you have mastered the daily ROM habit.
 This will help unload the joints by increasing degrees of soft tissue motion before the joint structure are put under any stress.
 These should be done as you feel able to without irritating your condition.

 Stage 3: Strengthening Exercises